michael2012z/BitBible/markdown/JPS/files/Isa.md

 2. And it was told the house of David, saying: 'Aram is confederate with Ephraim.'
 And his heart was moved, and the heart of his people, as the trees of the forest are moved with the wind.

-3. Then said HaShem unto Isaiah: 'Go forth now to meet Ahaz, thou, and Shear-jashubThat is, A remnant shall return. thy son, at the end of the conduit of the upper pool, in the highway of the fullers' field;
+3. Then said HaShem unto Isaiah: 'Go forth now to meet Ahaz, thou, and Shear-jashub

 4. and say unto him: Keep calm, and be quiet; fear not, neither let thy heart be faint, because of these two tails of smoking firebrands, for the fierce anger of Rezin and Aram, and of the son of Remaliah.